davidar/peruse/test/arstechnica.md

+---
-# How to build your own VPN if you’re (rightfully) wary of commercial options
+title: How to build your own VPN if you’re (rightfully) wary of commercial options
+author: Jim Salter
+date: 'May 26, 2017 12:00 pm UTC'
+lang: en
+---

 #### Gear & Gadgets —